DuoRune/osrsScripts/README.md

 # osrsScripts
-A place for my osrs scripts, powered by [powerbot](https://powerbot.org)
+A place for my osrs scripts, using [powerbot](https://powerbot.org)